Paul Greengrass

-Paul Greengrass (born 13 August 1955) is an English film director, film producer, screenwriter and former journalist.
+Paul Greengrass (born 13 August 1955) is an English filmmaker and former journalist.
+He has received a BAFTA Award and an Empire Award in addition to a nomination for the Academy Award for Best Director.

 One of his early films, Bloody Sunday (2002), won the Golden Bear at 52nd Berlin International Film Festival.
 Other films Greengrass has directed include three entries of the Bourne action-thriller film series: The Bourne Supremacy (2004), The Bourne Ultimatum (2007) and Jason Bourne (2016).
 He also directed United 93 (2006), for which Greengrass won the BAFTA Award for Best Director and received an Academy Award for Best Director nomination; as well as Green Zone (2010) and Captain Phillips (2013).
 In 2004, he co-wrote and produced the film Omagh, which won the Single Drama award from the British Academy Television Awards.

 In 2007, Greengrass co-founded Directors UK, a professional organisation of British filmmakers, and was its first president until 2014.
 He ranked 28 on EWs The 50 Smartest People in Hollywood in 2007.
 In 2008, The Telegraph named him among the most influential people in British culture.
 In 2017, Greengrass was honoured with a British Film Institute Fellowship.